You are here

 If you have taken a one or two semester leave of absence and wish to extend it, you may petition your Academic Dean for additional time.
 A leave of absence may not generally extend beyond three semesters, not including summers.
 For more prolonged absences, you are usually expected to withdraw from Duke with the option of applying for readmission at a later date.

-- When you are ready to return from a PLOA, you must submit a "Notification to Return from a Personal Leave of Absence" form to the Office of Student Returns.
-For complete details on this procedure, and to begin the process, consult the Personal Leave page on the Office of Student Returns website.
+- When you are ready to return from a PLOA, you must submit a "Notification to Return from a Personal Leave of Absence" form to the Time Away Office.
+For complete details on this procedure, and to begin the process, consult the Time Away return checklist.

-- When you are eligible to return from an MLOA, it will be processed through the Office of Student Returns.
+- When you are eligible to return from an MLOA, it will be processed through the Time Away Office.
 To begin the process, consult and follow the procedures described on the Time Away Office website.
 If your return has been approved, the Registrar will reactivate you as a student so that you can register online.

 EXTENDING A LEAVE OF ABSENCE